TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 Health checks are available via the HTTP port.
 This is defined by `http_port` configuration setting and defaults to `8181`.
 Do **not** use the standard MDCB listen port (`listen_port`) for MDCB health checks.

-From MDCB v2.7.0, there are 2 health check services available.
+From MDCB v2.7.0, there are 2 health check services available:
 1. `/liveness` endpoint returns a `HTTP 200 OK` response when the service is operational.
 2. `/readiness` endpoint returns a `HTTP 200 OK` response when MDCB is ready to accept request.
 It ensures that dependent components such as Redis and data store are connected, and grpc server is ready for connection.